For 2020 departures our trip inclusions are changing - please contact us for full details

 A rectoral in Spain is the equivalent of a parsonage in the UK.
 A grand home, often in a picturesque location built of attractive old stone.
-Such is the case with The Rectoral de Goian - a gorgeous property set in isolated countryside in landscaped gardens that are just too perfect.
-Javier will collect you from the Hotel Roma cafe opposite the station in Sarria and bring you the 8km to the hotel, and will also drop you off in the morning in the same place to continue the walk.
+Such is the case with The Rectoral de Goian, just 8km from the centre of Sarria, it's a gorgeous property set in isolated countryside in landscaped gardens that are just too perfect.

 This eco-friendly hotel is located on the banks of the Mino river.
 The rooms are located in the Main building and are decorated with wood panelling.